 A hub for offshore operations, petrochemical manufacturing, and LNG export, with major facilities operated by ExxonMobil, Shell, Cheniere Energy, and Sempra along the Gulf Coast corridor.
 See: dnr.louisiana.gov

-Career Opportunities in Houston and Texas Oil and Gas
+What are the Career Opportunities in Houston and Texas Oil and Gas?

 The combination of major operator headquarters, active producing basins, and a thriving oilfield services ecosystem makes Houston and the wider Texas region one of the most active job markets for energy professionals anywhere in the world.
 Opportunities exist across every discipline and career stage.